Clarksville, Texas

 Clarksville is a city in and the county seat of Red River County, Texas, United States, in the northernmost part of the Piney Woods region of East Texas.
-As of the 2020 census, the city population was 2,857.
+As of the 2020 census, the city's population was 2,857.

 History

 Clarksville was established by James Clark, who moved to the area in 1833 and laid out a town site.
 When Red River County was organized in 1835, Clarksville was chosen as the county seat, beating out the community of La Grange (later named Madras).
 Isaac Smathers built one of the first houses, which was later owned by Charles DeMorse.
 (Note: DeMorse began publication of the Clarksville Northern Standard in 1842.)
-The town was incorporated by an act of the Texas Congress in 1837, and within a few years it became an educational and agricultural center.
+The town was incorporated by an act of the Texas Congress in 1837, and within a few years, it became an educational and agricultural center.

 In 1841, John W.P.
-McKenzie, a Methodist minister, retired from serving as a missionary and moved to a former plantation approximately 3 miles south-southwest of Clarksville.
+McKenzie, a Methodist minister, retired from serving as a missionary and moved to a former plantation about 3 miles south-southwest of Clarksville.
 Naming his new home Itinerant's Retreat, he soon began offering classes for boys who lived in the surrounding area.
 During that same year, 16 boys enrolled in classes in his home.
-There was more demand than he could accommodate in his home, so he had a log cabin to the plantation to serve as a more conventional school.
+With more demand than he could accommodate in his home, he had a log cabin built on the plantation to serve as a more conventional school.
 As the enrollment grew, he added three large wooden buildings to serve as dormitories and opened the school to girls and boarding students.
 (Note: Two of the new buildings were for boys and one was for girls.)
 By 1854, McKenzie College had 300 students and 9 faculty members participating in a 10-month school year.

 Before the American Civil War began, Rev. McKenzie's school was the largest institution of higher education in Texas during the 1850s, and trained almost all of the new Methodist ministers in the state.
 Although the school was always considered a Methodist institution, it actually continued to be owned by McKenzie.
-He tried to turn it over to the local Methodist Conference in 1855 and 1860, but each time the Conference declined to accept certain unspecified conditions, so the official transfer never occurred.
+He tried to turn it over to the local Methodist Conference in 1855 and 1860, but each time, the Conference declined to accept certain unspecified conditions, so the official transfer never occurred.

 By the fall of 1861, most of the male students had already enlisted in the Confederate Army.
 In 1863, the school had only 33 students.
 The average number rose to 74 during the years 1864–1867.
 Unable to obtain sufficient financing to continue, Rev. McKenzie closed the school permanently on June 25, 1868.